Nyerguds/MobiusMapEditor/README.md

 * While holding [Ctrl] in Map mode to enable bounds editing mode, diagonals will now be drawn inside the bounds rectangle to easily see the center.
 * While holding [Ctrl] in Map mode to enable bounds editing mode, the whole bounds rectangle can now be moved by clicking inside it and dragging it around.
 * While holding [Ctrl] in Map mode to enable bounds editing mode, you will no longer select tiles when clicking.

+#### v1.4.3.1:

+* Fixed a crash when flood-clearing with a template that crossed the map bounds.
+* When flood-clearing with a template containing cells on both sides of the map bounds, the clear operation will now ignore the map bounds.
+* Flood fill clear will now no longer ignore if the user has a single cell from a template selected.

 ### Possible future features